jaredszajkowski/jaredszajkowski.github.io/content/posts/git-quick-start-guide/index.md

 ## Viewing / Changing Branches

-You can view the branches of a repository with the following command:
+You can view the local branches of a repository with the following command:

     $ git branch

+Or teh remote branches with:

+    $ git branch -r

+Or all branches (local and remote) with:

+    $ git branch -a

 The current branch will be denoted with an asterisk.
 To change branches, use the following command:

     $ git checkout <branch>

+If you have made changes and want to create a new branch with those changes, you can use the following command:

+    $ git checkout -b <branch>

+And then add, commit, and push as normal.

 ## References